chumingqian/Making_Dataset-For-Yolov3v4/README.md

 |
 ```

-1.2 If you want test your model  without the ground truth label, and  submit the reuslts.json   (which test about 21k images)  to the CodaLab   https://competitions.codalab.org/competitions/20794 ,  here have a  simple tutorials: ./make_COCO_dataset/readme_test-dev2017.md
+1.2 If you want test your model  without the ground truth label, and  submit the reuslts.json  to the CodaLab   https://competitions.codalab.org/competitions/20794 ,  here have a  simple tutorials: ./make_COCO_dataset/readme_test-dev2017.md